OpenTechSchool/html-css-beginners/extras/github-pages.md

 `jekyll` gem installed.
 Maciakl has provided a simple Jekyll template [here](https://github.com/maciakl/Sample-Jekyll-Site) which you can use to get started.
-But be careful to switch to the `gh-pages` branch, because their repo is using `master`.
+But be careful to switch to the `gh-pages` branch, because their repository is using `master`.